 Who Is Matthew Perry?

-Born in 1969, actor Matthew Perry grew up in Ottawa and Los Angeles.
+Matthew Perry grew up in Ottawa and Los Angeles.
 Following an early career marked by bit parts and failed pilots, Perry rocketed to fame in the mid-1990s with the role of Chandler Bing on the smash sitcom Friends.
 He went on to star in films like Fools Rush In and The Whole Nine Yards, though the actor also struggled with addiction for many years.
 Perry later attempted to replicate his sitcom success with Studio 60 on the Sunset Strip and Go On, eventually finding a ratings hit with a revival of The Odd Couple.

-Actor and screenwriter Matthew Langford Perry was born on August 19, 1969, in Williamstown, Massachusetts.
+Matthew Langford Perry was born on August 19, 1969, in Williamstown, Massachusetts.
 His actor father, John Bennett Perry, split up with his mother, Suzanne, while Matthew was still an infant.
 He went to live with his mother in Ottawa, Canada.

 Growing up, Perry developed two passions—playing tennis and acting.
 He moved to Los Angeles around the age of 15 to live with his father.